When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 - A pleasant and easy to use interface.

-- Ability to backup your entire site or just the files and database.
+- Possibility to backup your entire site or just the files and database.

 - Backups to the cloud possible, but only to Dropbox in the free version.